oracle/oci-ansible-modules/docs/modules/oci_db_home_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                                                        <div>The details of the databse to be created under the db home.
+                                                                        <div>The details of the database to be created under the db home.
 Mandatory for create operation.</div>
                                                                                 </td>
             </tr>
                                                             <tr>